• Skip to primary navigation

 Choose the Right Bread

 The type of bread is important because that is what determines the overall structure of the dark chocolate bread pudding when it is cooked.
 Bread that is too soft, like most store-bought pre-sliced white bread will form bread pudding that is mushy.
 Bread that is too firm, like sourdough, will create bread pudding that is too firm and the taste will be off.
 Thick cut brioche is a good place to start.
 Many markets carry brioche that is precut to 1".
 Challah bread is another good choice and is usually sold unsliced.
 Simply cut it into 1" cubes.
 In a pinch, use brioche hot dog or hamburger buns.
-The bread pudding will not know the difference.
+The bread pudding taste and texture will not be affected.

 Bread cubes in the oven.